microsoft/BotFramework-DirectLineJS/README.md

 Instead of callbacks or Promises, this library handles async operations using Observables.
 Try it, you'll like it!
 For more information, check out [RxJS](https://github.com/reactivex/rxjs/).

+> This library has been built upon RxJS 5.\* syntax.
+In order to get it working with RxJS 6.\*, please install RxJS `compat` module: `npm i rxjs-compat`

 ### *Can I use [TypeScript](http://www.typescriptlang.com)?*

 You bet.